Reciprocal microswimming in fluctuating and confined environments: Reciprocal swimming in a noisy environment

 where parameter $s$ is fixed as $s=0.2$.

-In FIG.\ref{fig:path_s}(a), we plot the results for a swimmer in a spherical container using expression \eqref{eq:Msphere1}.
-The parameters are set as $R/a=10$, $X(0)/a=5$, $DT/a^2=10^{-3}$, $l_0/a=2$, and $\epsilon_1/a=-1$.
-The rod between the spheres is shortened and subsequently elongated to recover the initial length at time $t=T$, as schematically indicated in the figure.
-Each realization of the stochastic dynamics is shown in thin lines with different colors.
-The statistical average $\langle X\rangle_t$ is computed from the Fokker--Planck equation \eqref{eq:FP} and shown in a thick line.
-Furthermore, we plot the zero-noise solution in a broken line and observed that the statistical average indeed deviates from the zero-noise solution, although the two lines appear to overlap.
-To show the difference, in the inset, we plot the deviation from the zero-noise defined as $Y(t)\equiv \langle X \rangle_t-X_0(t)$.
-This confirms that the statistical average deviates from the zero-noise solution $X_0(t)$ at the last part of the deformation, whereas the zero-noise solution $X_0(t)$ returns to the initial position after the deformation cycle.
-The displacement by the reciprocal swimmer after one beat cycle is computed as $\langle X\rangle_{t=1}\approx 5.0\times 10^{-7}a$ [inset of FIG.\ref{fig:path_s}(a)].
+In FIG.\ref{fig:path_s}(a), we plot the results for a swimmer in a spherical container using the expression $M_{\rm in}$\eqref{eq:Msphere1}.
+The parameters are set as $R/a=10$, $X(0)/a=5$, $DT/a^2=1$, $l_0/a=2$, and $\epsilon_1/a=-1$.
+The rod between the spheres is shortened and subsequently elongated to recover the initial length at time $t=T$, as indicated in the figure.
+Each realization of the stochastic dynamics is shown using differently colored thin lines.
+The statistical average $\langle X\rangle_t$ is computed based on the Fokker--Planck equation \eqref{eq:FP} and shown as a thick line.
+Furthermore, we plotted the zero-noise solution as a dashed line and observed that the statistical average deviates from the zero-noise solution, although the two lines appear to overlap.
+To show the difference, in the inset, we plotted the deviation from the zero-noise defined as $Y(t)\equiv \langle X \rangle_t-X_0(t)$.
+This confirmed that the statistical average deviated from the zero-noise solution $X_0(t)$ in the last part of the deformation, while the zero-noise solution $X_0(t)$ returned to the initial position after the deformation cycle.
+The displacement by the reciprocal swimmer after one beat cycle is computed as $\langle X\rangle_{t=1}\approx 5.0\times 10^{-4}a$ [inset of FIG.\ref{fig:path_s}(a)].
 In the inset, we also plotted the ensemble average of the $10^8$ samples from the Langevin simulation of Eq. \eqref{eq:EOM}.
 The two plots almost overlap, validating the numerical simulation of the Fokker--Planck equation with the space discretization set as $0.01a$.
 We confirmed by doubling spatial resolution that the absolute numerical error is bounded by $10^{-6}a$ and that the numerical error at time $t/T=1$ is bounded $10^{-9}a$, which is less than 0.001\% of $5\times10^{-4}a$.

-To highlight the non-zero displacement, we also consider an example model of $M=\lambda^{-3}lX^2$, where $\lambda$ represents a characteristic length scale of this example.
-The simulation results are shown in FIG. \ref{fig:path_s}(b) for the same stroke of $l_1(t)$ with the parameters being set as $X(0)/\lambda=10$, $DT/\lambda^2=10$, $l_0/\lambda=0.5$, and $\epsilon_1/\lambda=-0.1$.
-As is the case for a swimmer inside a spherical container, the spatial dependence of the drag coefficient produces a non-zero averaged displacement for a reciprocal swimmer in a noisy environment.
+To highlight the nonzero displacement, we also consider the example model of $M_{\rm quad}=\lambda^{-3}lX^2$, which was introduced in Sec.\ref{sec:CalcM}.
+The simulation results are presented in FIG. \ref{fig:path_s}(b) for the same stroke of $l_1(t)$, with the parameters being set as $X(0)/\lambda=10$, $DT/\lambda^2=10$, $l_0/\lambda=0.5$, and $\epsilon_1/\lambda=-0.1$.
+As is the case for a swimmer inside a spherical container, the spatial dependence of the drag coefficient produces a nonzero averaged displacement for a reciprocal swimmer in a noisy environment.